 Financial state

-Your current financial state and projections will be most valuable to investors, but it’s important that your lean business plan includes some details about your income and expenses so employees, partners, and other stakeholders can get a broad understanding of your financial position and what you’re expecting in the near future.
+Your current financial state and projections will be most valuable to investors, but including income and expense details helps all stakeholders understand your business’s financial position.
 What assets do you currently have?
 What are you spending on payroll, leases, utilities, and materials?
 What does your budget look like?

 Add additional elements as useful and relevant